 Thanks to Nichole from Pinkie for Pink for this adorable and easy idea.
 It can be done with all the same crafting materials as the reindeer above.

 One of our favorite Christmas crafts for young toddlers, this one takes a little bit of effort from Mom or Dad.
 But it makes adorable Christmas ornaments that can be used at home or given as gifts.
 They even stand up on their own!

 Your job is to cut out these triangle trees from some good, strong cardboard.
 Kids get to paint them and glue on buttons to their heart’s content!
 Put this one in the category of fun Christmas activities for toddlers and adults, alike!
 (Thanks to the brilliant minds over at No Time for Flash Cards for this one.)

 Here are some more easy holiday crafts and Christmas ornaments for your kids to make this year.

 Here’s a holiday classic that’ll help you use up all those paper plates you bought for your RV winter holiday feast!

-All you need are plain white paper plates, nontoxic paint, and pom poms and ribbon for decoration.
-Mom or dad can cut out the center of the plate and let the kids go nuts doing the rest.
+All you need are plain white paper plates, nontoxic paint, pom poms, and ribbon for decoration.
+Mom or Dad can cut out the center of the plate and let the kids go nuts doing the rest.
 Then, hang them on your RV door or give them away as adorable presents… which will also serve as precious keepsakes for years to come.

 5. Recycled Paper Bag Stockings

-While this one’s a little bit more advanced and will require some simple yarn “sewing” from mom and dad, we love that it’s an opportunity to teach kids about the importance of recycling.
-Plus, these stockings can actually be used, so long as whatever goodies they’re stuffed with are fairly lightweight!
+While this one’s a little bit more advanced and will require some simple yarn “sewing” from Mom or Dad, we love that it’s an opportunity to teach kids about the importance of recycling.
+Plus, these stockings can actually be used, so long as whatever goodies they’re stuffed with are lightweight!

 Christmas Crafts for Preschoolers to Give as Gifts